US Open: Carlos Alcaraz and Jannik Sinner meet for historic Grand Slam trilogy in men's singles final at Flushing Meadows

 The world's best players Carlos Alcaraz and Jannik Sinner meet in a third Grand Slam final in a row, a historic feat; watch the climax to the US Open live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app

-The most dominant rivalry in tennis continues with the US Open men's singles final as Carlos Alcaraz takes on Jannik Sinner - live on Sky Sports Tennis on Sunday.
+The most dominant rivalry in tennis continues with the US Open men's singles final as Carlos Alcaraz takes on Jannik Sinner - live on Sky Sports Tennis from 7pm on Sunday.

 Alcaraz and Sinner, the two best players in the world, meet in a third Grand Slam final in a row - a historic feat, with it being the first time it has happened in the same season in the open era.